 I didn’t want hands in LWD’s logo, but as it turned out, I liked this logo, because its stylized hands carry a very different message.
 I liked the diversity implied in the various strong, primary colours.
 I liked that there was a hint of a stop sign in the bright red hand.
 And I really liked the idea of four hands weaving together to make a safety net.

-The logo itself suggests a way of organizing what our most urgent task will be: providing direct emergency assistance to individuals who may be at the end of their rope and considering MAiD as a way of ending their lives prematurely.
+The logo suggests a way of organizing to support individuals who may be at the end of their rope and considering MAiD as a way of ending their lives prematurely.
 Each hand represents a particular kind of assistance, as follows:

 Practical.
-This includes food, clothing, housing, support services, medications, technology and other needed equipment required for living.
+This would include food, clothing, housing, medications, technology and other needed equipment required for living.

 Financial.
-This will require aggressive and targeted fund-raising for particular, specific situations.
+This would require aggressive and targeted fund-raising for particular, specific situations.

 Existential.
 Sometimes more than an empathetic ear is required.
-Needs that go beyond those covered by the categories above might require a somewhat different response.
-Whether those needs could be categorized as spiritual or philosophical, it will take someone who thinks in bigger ways than the average person to honour and respectfully engage on those matters.
+Whether those needs could be categorized as spiritual or philosophical, it will take someone who thinks in bigger ways to honour and respectfully engage on matters of meaning.